A Government Shutdown Survival Kit for Your Wallet

 2. Tap into your emergency fund, if you have one.

 You’ve likely heard this one already, but everyone should have a rainy-day fund.
 We suggest having at least $1,000 in savings to cover financial emergencies, but ideally you should have three to six months’ worth of living expenses set aside for a safety net.
-Consider using your emergency fund to cover your bills if your paycheck isn’t accessible next week.
+Consider using your emergency fund to cover your bills if your paycheck isn’t accessible.

 If you haven’t had success building or maintaining an emergency fund, here are a few Tips to Build an Emergency Fund.
 These might be helpful after things get back to normal.